IDoCodingStuffs/python-doodles/freeform-log.md

 ### 7 PM
 Noticed one issue -- conversion from float to uint 8 introduces a bunch of artifacts.
 And is unnecessary, since the images are loaded fine anyway.
 So the lesson is, check the dumb code you are copypasting lol.
 I guess it counts as a preprocess improvement at least.

+Yeah now that I am comparing before vs after, it was fucking up the input data big time.
+Could have saved so much electricity :(